JoffreyCodes/superUnnatural-app/README.md

 ## Features

 **List of features:**
+Bells & Whistles:

+- Matching album Spotify color for Spotify panel and Heart Save

+Proof of Concept:

 - Displays 20 recent supernatural workouts (partial and completed) and the playlist tracks that were used.
 - Users are able to select and unselect tracks to save to their playlist